A personal umbrella policy is probably the most underutilized and yet most important insurance policies someone can purchase.

-Let’s say you’re driving down the East Beltline and you are involved in an accident in which you are at fault and the other person is seriously injured.
-In this situation you could be sued.
+Let’s say you’re driving down I96 and you are involved in an accident in which you are at fault and the other person is seriously injured.
+In this situation you could be sued for things like pain and suffering and lost wages, but also for the injured party’s uncovered medical bills.
 It’s very possible that the settlement could be more than your auto policy liability limits (what if you hit a doctor and he’s no longer able to work?).
-In that situation your personal umbrella would pick up the amount above and beyond your auto policy limits (up to your limit, of course).
+In that situation your personal umbrella would pick up the amount above and beyond your auto policy limits (up to your umbrella policy limit, of course).

 The same goes for your home insurance.
 If someone is injured on your property and they sue you for more than your policy limits, without an umbrella you could be stuck holding the bag (think: assets, future wages, etc).